terminus-plugin-project/terminus-pancakes-plugin/README.md

 ### Manually

-Download project and unzip to `~/.terminus/plugins/terminus-pancakes-plugin`
+Download project and unzip to `~/.terminus/plugins/terminus-pancakes-plugin` Navigate to project folder and run `composer install`

 **_Note:_** This plugin will only work with Terminux 1.x.
 For Terminus 0.13, go [here](https://github.com/derimagia/terminus-pancakes/releases/tag/0.1).